Reconstruction of Strings from their Substrings Spectrum: Definitions and Preliminaries

 \begin{example} Following Example~\ref{ex2}, $ \bfW_1(U_1) = \bfx_{2,15} $ and $ \bfW_1(U_2) = \bfx $. \end{example}

-Accordingly, the following definition presents the family of strings that will be studied in Section~\ref{sec:rec-incomplete}. \begin{definition} A string $\bfw$ is called an \textbf{{$(L,t)$-reconstructible string}} if its maximal-reconstructible substring $\bfW_1(U)$ can be uniquely reconstructed from any of its $t$-losses $L$-multispectrums $U$ in $\cB_{L,t}(\bfw)$. \end{definition}
+Accordingly, the following definition presents the family of strings that will be studied in Section~\ref{sec:rec-incomplete}. \begin{definition} A string $\bfw$ is called an \textbf{{$(L,t)$-reconstructible string}} if for any $t$-losses $L$-multispectrum $U \in \cB_{L,t}(\bfw)$, the maximal-reconstructible substring $\bfW_1(U)$ can be uniquely reconstructed from $ U $. \end{definition}

+\begin{remark} Note that in the case of $\bfW_1(U) \neq \bfw $, the reconstruction decoder discovers that it can only reconstruct a part of the string and reconstructs $ \bfW_1(U) $ exactly. \end{remark}

 The string reconstruction problem was motivated by the reading mechanism of DNA sequences.
 In this process, short substrings are read from the long sequence and are then used to reconstruct the sequence.
 If the length of the read substrings is $L$, then it is assumed that on each read one of the $n-L+1$ substrings is read with equal probability.
+The results in the paper can also be used in order to analyze the reduction in the number of required reads while considering the cases of receiving all and almost all of the $n-L+1$ substrings with high probability.
+This will be explained next.

 Assume first that the complete $L$-multispectrum $ S_L(\bfx) $ is required to recover the long sequence $\bfx$.
 Let $C_{\epsilon,0}$ be such that when reading $M=C_{\epsilon,0}n$ substrings of $\bfx$, all $n-L+1$ substrings in $ S_L(\bfx) $ are read with probability at least $1-\epsilon$.
 The value of $C_{\epsilon,0}$ can be lower bounded as follows.
 The probability that a single length-$L$ substring is not read upon $M$ attempts is